msqr/coding101/text-quest/README-G6.md

 possible key values** in the map, and the list associated with each element holds all the **key/value pairs**, or **entries** that fall into that bucket's range.

-If you imagine a dictionary again, the elements of the array are like **letter ranges**.
-Imagine a dictionary of fruit names with associated costs.
+If you imagine a regular dictionary (book) again, the **pages** of the dictionary are like elements in the array: a **bucket**.
+Each page has a **letter range** at the top that shows you the possible range of word in that bucket: the **range**.

+Now magine a dictionary of fruit names with associated costs (instead of a definition).
 That is a `Map<String, Integer>` style map.
-If we visualize that as an array with just 2 ranges, or **buckets**, that cover all letters of the English alphabet, after we add several entries to the map it would look like this:
+Imagine this dictionary has just 2 pages, one for fruits starting with a letter in the range **a - m** and another with a letter in the range **n - z**.
+After we add several entries to the map it would look like this:

 ```
     buckets                       entries